oopsmails/firebase-todolist/README.md

 You will now be prompted about Hosting setup.
 Choose build as the public directory, then agree y to configure single-page app.
 You can choose to setup automatic builds and deploys with Github but this is not mandatory.
 If you want to see how to implement it, see you on “To go further” part.

-You can now create your production build with npm run build.
-Deploy your app with firebase deploy ! 🤩
+You can now create your production build with *npm run build*.
+Deploy your app with *firebase deploy* ! 🤩

 You now can access your app from your hosting URL, and get more information on your app use on the project console, like check the analytics or chose a custom domain.